WHAT IS ACUPUNCTURE

 HOW MUCH DOES ACUPUNCTURE COST

-Cost varies in different parts of the country and according the particular practice.
+Cost varies in different parts of the country and according to the particular practice.
 Initial office visits are typically longer and have a higher cost than subsequent visits.
 Initial consultation and treatment can last up to two hours, and regular office visits and treatment typically last one hour.